Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The whole problem with the world is the fools and fanatics are always so sure of themselves, and wiser people are full of doubts."
+> "You are a function of what the whole universe is doing in the same way that a wave is a function of what the whole ocean is doing."
-> — **George Bernard Shaw**
+> — **Alan Watts**

 ---